KOSkaret/python_challenge/django_notes.md

 When you have activated the virtual env, write this command to install django:

+'''bash
 pip3 install Django
+'''
 This will make us run django only under this virtual enviroment.

 To create a django project, so will we write this:

+'''bash
 django-admin.py startproject learning_log .
+'''

 Remember, the . after log is for marking CURRENT directory.

 To make a database for our project:

+'''bash
 python3 manage.py migrate
+'''

+To start an app, we can write this:

+'''bash
+python3 manage.py startapp learning_logs
+'''

+While in the virtual env.

+If we have made some changes to the models, we run:

+'''bash
+python3 manage.py makemigrations learning_logs
+'''

+and then migrate/update(?)

+'''bash
+python3 manage.py migrate
+'''

+We can then view the project by running this terminal command:

+'''python
+python3 manage.py runserver
+'''